Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Works offline: Yes

 Todoist is the cleanest task manager on Android.
-Type a task in plain English like “Call dentist next Tuesday at 2pm” and Todoist automatically sets the date, time, and reminder.
-No extra steps needed.
+Type something like "Call dentist next Tuesday at 2pm" and it automatically sets the date, time, and reminder — no extra taps.

-• Karma system tracks your productivity over time (gamified but subtle)
+- Subtle Karma system tracks your productivity over time

-• Stays usable even if you miss a week — no overwhelming backlog
+- Stays usable even after a week off — no overwhelming backlog

 7. TickTick — Best for Focus + Tasks Combined